 Information for interpretation

-Due to a change in the data source from the quarterly structure of earnings survey/quarterly earnings survey to the monthly earnings survey in 2022, the results aare only comparable with previous years to a limited extent.
+Due to a change in the data source from the quarterly structure of earnings survey/quarterly earnings survey to the monthly earnings survey in 2022, the results are only comparable with previous years to a limited extent.

 When interpreting the values, it should be taken into account, that they refer to the unadjusted gender pay gap.
 On that basis, it is not possible, to derive information on the difference in earnings between female and male persons employed with comparable pay-determining characteristics (e.g. activity, history of employment and education).